hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

 loaded upon activating the corresponding vsc-Rproject environment.
 If no modules file is provided, the default R module will be used instead.

-The following command will create a modules.txt file in your home directory, containing the following modules:
+The following command will create a ``modules.txt`` file in your data directory, containing the following modules:

 - ``R/4.4.1-gfbf-2023b``